Theloderma asperum

 Theloderma asperum is a frog in the family Rhacophoridae.
 It is also known as the pied warty frog, hill garden bug-eyed frog, or somewhat informally, bird poop frog.
-The frog can be found in the northeastern India, Burma, China (Tibet, possibly more widely), Thailand, Cambodia, and Vietnam as well as Sumatra in Indonesia.
+The frog can be found in the northeastern India, Bangladesh, Bhutan, Burma, China (Tibet, possibly more widely), Thailand, Cambodia, and Vietnam as well as Sumatra in Indonesia.
 However, because of confusion with Theloderma albopunctatum and Theloderma baibungense, it is known with certainty from its type locality in Peninsular Malaysia.